Backpacker Travel Insurance

 Price and Cover

 It might be tempting to take the cheapest policy, but you should check the details of the policy you are purchasing.
-For example, if you want cover for your Valuables and Baggage make sure they are included.
+For example, if you want cover for your Baggage and Money make sure they are included.

 Travel Tips for Backpackers